 3.6.3 Document Review

 Relevant documents such as procurement reports, policy papers, and performance evaluation records were reviewed to provide historical context and verify primary data findings.
 Document review helped to identify trends in procurement practices before and after the adoption of e-procurement.
-Saunders, Lewis, and Thornhill (2016) emphasize that document analysis strengthens research by uncovering patterns and validating evidence.
+Saunders, Lewis and Thornhill (2016) emphasize that document analysis strengthens research by uncovering patterns and validating evidence.
 In this study, the reviewed documents supported triangulation, ensuring a more accurate and reliable interpretation of e-procurement’s impact on procurement performance.

 3.7 Data Collection